The wedding guide: how to pull off your outfit (1/4)

 6. Because life is beautiful

-7. A whole bunch of other reasons of unstoppable relevance.
+7. A whole bunch of other reasons of undeniable relevance.

-That said, I understand you if you want to wear black...
+That said, I understand if you want to wear black...

-Already because through luxury advertisements with the Eiffel Tower in the background, we all ended up believing that “black” was synonymous with “absolute class”.
-And because it's a neutral, modest color, perfect if you don't want to stand out too much.
+Already because of the luxury advertisements with the Eiffel Tower in the background, we all ended up believing that "black" was synonymous with "absolute class".
+And because it is a neutral, modest color, perfect if you don't want to be noticed too much.

 It's true.

-Marriage is a moment of joy.
+Marriage is a time of joy.
 That's reason enough not to wear one to a wedding, don't you think?

 © Tom Ford

-It's difficult in real life to look like a Tom Ford lookbook.
+It's hard to look like a Tom Ford lookbook in real life.
 We tried...

-The only exception that we can admit would be a black tie wedding, where the dinner and the evening would be spent in a tuxedo, as we can see in the United States.
+The only exception that could be allowed would be a black tie wedding, where dinner and the evening would be spent in tuxedos, as can be seen in the United States.
 But this would be specified on the wedding invitation.
-And, besides, this would only concern the evening.
+And, besides, it would only concern the evening.

-Do you want to be sober?
-It's to your credit: wear dark blue or charcoal gray.
-In addition to being sober, it will make you look much better.
+Want to be sober?
+It's all to your credit: wear dark blue or charcoal gray.
+In addition to being sober, it will show you off much better.

-6. Can we wear white, a symbol of peace, love and fraternity?
+6. Can we wear white, a symbol of peace, love and brotherhood?

 No.